Call automation for data driven teams | FreJun

 – The recording is not conducted for illegal purposes.

-– PDPA Compliance: Organizations and individuals must ensure compliance with the PDPA when handling personal data.
-This includes obtaining necessary consents and ensuring data is processed lawfully.
+• PDPA Compliance: Organizations and individuals must follow the PDPA when handling personal data.
+They need to obtain the necessary consents and process data lawfully.

 Summary

-In Taiwan, the main statute governing personal data protection is the Personal Data Protection Act (PDPA), supported by the Enforcement Rules of the PDPA.
-According to Article 29 of The Communication Security and Surveillance Act of 1999, it is legal to record calls if the recorder is a participant in the communication or has obtained consent from one of the participants, provided the recording is not for illegal purposes.
-Compliance with the PDPA and related enforcement rules is essential for lawful handling and recording of personal data.
+Taiwan regulates personal data protection through the Personal Data Protection Act (PDPA) and its Enforcement Rules.
+Article 29 of The Communication Security and Surveillance Act of 1999 allows individuals to record calls if they participate in the conversation or obtain consent from one of the participants, as long as they do not use the recording for illegal purposes.
+To ensure lawful data handling and call recording, individuals and organizations must comply with the PDPA and related enforcement rules.

 Sources